Sept. 14, 2025 - Freedomain Radio - Stefan Molyneux

 That's that's the challenge.

-They can't they can't recompense anyone, right?
+They can't recompense anyone, right?

-So Diaz echoes this by noting the lack of clear consensus implies a top-down imposition where network effects coerce alignment akin to how soft forks can, quote, force non-upgraders into obsolescence without violence, but through systemic leverage.
+So Diaz echoes this by noting the lack of clear consensus implies a top-down imposition where network effects coerce alignment, akin to how soft forks can, quote, force non-upgraders into obsolescence without violence, but through systemic leverage.

 Yeah, if there turns out to be a security hole and it's patched in the new version, but not patched in the old version, you've got to upgrade to the new version, right?